wwng2333/beszel-docs/en/guide/common-issues.md

 Assuming the agent is running, the connection is probably being blocked by a firewall.
 You have two options:

 1. Add an inbound rule to the agent system's firewall(s) to allow TCP connections to the port.
 Check any active firewalls, like iptables, and your cloud provider's firewall settings if applicable.
-2. Alternatively, use software like [WireGuard](https://www.wireguard.com/), [Cloudflare Tunnel](https://www.cloudflare.com/products/tunnel/), or [Tailscale](https://tailscale.com/) to securely bypass your firewall.
+2. Alternatively, use software like Wireguard or Cloudflare Tunnel ([instructions](https://github.com/henrygd/beszel/discussions/250)) to securely bypass the firewall.

 You can test connectivity by running `telnet <agent-ip> <port>`.

 ## Connecting hub and agent on the same system using Docker

 If using host network mode for the agent but not the hub, add your system using the hostname `host.docker.internal`, which resolves to the internal IP address used by the host.
-See the [example docker-compose.yml](/supplemental/docker/same-system/docker-compose.yml).
+See the [Getting Started](./getting-started.md) guide for a full `docker-compose.yml` example.

 If using host network mode for both, you can use `localhost` as the hostname.